Il Male

-Il Male (meaning Evil in English) was an Italian satirical magazine published in Rome, Italy, between 1978 and 1982.
+Il Male (Italian for "Evil") was a satirical magazine published in Rome, Italy, between 1978 and 1982.

 History and profile

 Il Male was first published in February 1978 as a biweekly tabloid format political satire magazine.
 The magazine originated from Italian cartoonist Pino Zac's idea.
 Tommaso Chiaretti was the first editor-in-chief.

 The magazine became later weekly.
 It started with a circulation of 20.000 copies and reached peaks of 48,000 copies.
 Its fake covers of prominent newspaper were sensational media pranks; the authors even distributed a fake Pravda in Russia during communist rule.
 The magazine also published a fake Corriere dello Sport in 1978.

 Il Male ceased publication in 1982.